huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 3. How another pair influenced your thinking
 4. Patterns you noticed across scenarios

-The strongest conclusions apply to Scenarios B and C because their symptoms closely align with how switches and DHCP normally operate when abused.
-Scenario D was the most difficult to interpret since a similar result could happen because of other things.
-A clear pattern across all scenarios is that most problems originate inside the network rather than externally.
+The strongest conclusions apply to Scenarios B and C because their symptoms closely align with how switches and DHCP normally operate when not used as intended.
+Scenario D was the most difficult to interpret because i felt like a similar result could happen because of other things.
+A clear pattern across all scenarios is that most problems originate inside of a network rather than outside of it.
 Many threats resemble normal network behavior, making them difficult to identify.
 This highlights the importance of internal security controls on local area networks and what would happen without them.

 ## VM-Based Threat Evidence Hunt